Robert L. McGinnis: Mattershift

 In 2013, McGinnis launched Mattershift, a technology company developing carbon nanotube membranes for molecular factories.
-The company further sought to convert CO₂ from the air into fuels, fertilizers, pharmaceuticals, and construction materials without the use of fossil fuels.
+The company further sought to convert CO2 from the air into fuels, fertilizers, pharmaceuticals, and construction materials without the use of fossil fuels.
 The San Francisco Bay Area-based company was initially located at the University of Connecticut (UCONN) as part of its Technology Incubation Program.

 The company's technology in scaling up carbon nanotube (CNT) membranes was published and peer-reviewed in Science Advances in March 2018.
 The open-access study was also reviewed by The Chemical Engineer.

 Prometheus Fuels

 McGinnis founded his next technology startup company, Santa Cruz, California-based, Prometheus Fuels, an energy startup developing tools to filter atmospheric CO2 using water, electricity, and nanotube membranes to produce commercially viable fuels.
-He started the company in 2019 and has served as CEO since then.
+He started the company in 2019 and has been CEO since then.
 The project was one of two selected for investment in March 2019 by Y Combinator after the incubator's request for proposals to address carbon removal.